aallam/aallam.github.io/_posts/2016-12-20-data-mining-recommender-systems.md

 We get an overall RMSE of _6.776336098094174_

-### Factorization Recommander
+### Factorization Recommender

-In this category of recommendation algorithm, we have the choice between favoring "ranking performance" (predecting the order of the songs that a user will like) or "rating performance" (predicting the exact number of songs plays by a user).
+In this category of recommendation algorithm, we have the choice between favoring "ranking performance" (predicting the order of the songs that a user will like) or "rating performance" (predicting the exact number of songs plays by a user).

 #### Rating Performance :